mapike907/Data-Analysis-Portfolio/Dashboards/COVID Dashboard/README.md

 # COVID-19 DASHBOARD
- Dashboard of COVID-19 Cases, Hospitalizations and Deaths
+Dashboard of COVID-19 Cases, Hospitalizations and Deaths.

+This was part of a project to create data visualiazation with my team at Colorado DPHE.
+This code has been condensed and only uses aggregate data that is provided by state and/or federal/national data that was used to evaluate COVID-19 trends.
+Other co-authors of this project include: Alexis Bell and Ivy Oyegun.

 This code pulls data from external sources and the output file will feed into Tableau for data vizualization.

 **Data Sources:**